 How are efforts to manage surface water and groundwater connected?
 It’s all about a shift in our understanding of aquifers.

 I used to envision our aquifers as buried bladders: Chambers that stored water and had distinct boundaries.
 Geophysicists at our state’s top universities set me straight.
 In our great Central Valley, aquifers are not chambers at all.
 They are gravel and cobble-filled channels where ancient rivers once conveyed Sierra snowmelt through the Golden Gate to the Pacific Ocean.
 Buried over millions of years, their architecture is complex and they are distinctly interconnected.

 This new piece of the California water puzzle - knowing where percolation channels lead to deeper groundwater storage - could fundamentally change floodplain restoration design.

-Lawrence Livermore National Labs scientists have recently demonstrated how much more our aquifers rely on surface flows since our golden age of dam-building in California.
+Scientists at Lawrence Livermore National Labs have recently demonstrated how much more our aquifers rely on surface flows since our golden age of dam-building in California.
 Using environmentally-present noble gasses and radioisotopes to create water “fingerprints,” Lawrence Livermore scientists were able to show that in pre-modern times, riverflows accounted for about 26% of groundwater in the San Joaquin Valley.
 Today, they account for 47%.

 River Partners and Lawrence Livermore scientists aim to turn our Dos Rios Ranch project into a living laboratory for groundwater science, by employing this technology to study how our restored floodplains absorb floodwater and release it over time.